YuanGao-YG/VISION/README.md

 ## Notes

-The intact project is avilable on [Hugging Face], you can find the pretrained models, test data on Hugging Face and put them in the same location.
+The intact project is avilable on [Hugging Face](https://huggingface.co/YuanGao-YG/VISION/tree/main), you can find the pretrained models, test data on Hugging Face and put them in the same location.

 ## KD48 Benchmark